pierrechristian/indonesia-import-export/README.md

 ![forecastimp_weight](https://user-images.githubusercontent.com/5288149/226216796-8e10d996-791f-457f-9d1f-09f907b2b162.png)

 The SMAPE values for our forecasts are:

 -) Export values: 4.92
 -) Export weights: 6.93
 -) Import values: 5.97
 -) Import weights: 6.39

+While the SMAPE measures indicates a good fit, note that the actual confidence intervals are quite wide!
+This indicates the fact that the patterns in our time series is hard to predict.

 ### Existence of cointegration
 The result for the augmented Engle-Granger cointegration p-value between export value and import value is 0.056 while the p-value between export value and import weight is 0.076 (the null hypothesis is no cointegration).
 Neither is strong enough to claim existence of cointegration with significant confidence.